Timmy-T/TargetAPI/README.md

 3. Select any of the requests to run them.

+### Additional Notes
-Note - Sample price is already populated for Big Lebowski.
+Sample data price is already populated for Big Lebowski.
+This application is running on the free-tier of Heroku.
+That means the first request may take longer to response due to the application being put to sleep.
+Subsequent requests should be faster.